-- Administrative service that uses disciplinary expertise for innovative or successful achievements reviewed by peers may be offered as evidence of achievement of excellence in professional service when such work: - Has been planned and stipulated in advance; - When it is derived from the mission of the unit; - when it is disseminated to a broader audience; and - When it is peer reviewed. - Not all committee service is equal. - Some committees, such as an Institutional Review Board, the Committee on Ethics in Research, campus Promotion and Tenure, or a Faculty Board of Review, may require extensive time commitments and may address principles or issues fundamental to the continued effectiveness of the campus.
-These special features need to be recognized. - The primary committee, chair, unit committee, and dean are best able to assess the degree of performance of university service. - If it is deemed inadequate or unsatisfactory, this fact should be noted, and an evaluation based on the documented record of performance should be included in the dossier when it is forwarded to the campus level for review.
-The candidate must be informed and be provided an opportunity to respond prior to a final recommendation at the primary and unit levels.
+- All tenure-track faculty, tenure-track librarians, clinical faculty, and lecturer faculty have responsibilities for university service.
+University service supports and develops IUPUI and its schools and units.
+Most tenure-track faculty and librarians, as well as some clinical faculty, also participate in disciplinary service which supports and develops the research and professional goals of their discipline. - Satisfactory service means being a contributing member of the campus and disciplinary communities and is a factor in promotion and tenure considerations.
+All faculty must be satisfactory in all areas of responsibility, therefore unsatisfactory service to the university will preclude successful application for promotion and/or tenure. - Not all university service is equal. - Some committees, such as an Institutional Review Board, the Committee on Ethics in Research, campus Promotion and Tenure, or a Faculty Board of Review, may require extensive time commitments and may address principles or issues fundamental to the continued effectiveness of the campus.
+These special features need to be recognized. - The primary committee, chair, unit committee, and dean are best able to assess the degree of performance of university service. - o If it is deemed inadequate or unsatisfactory, this fact should be noted, and an evaluation based on the documented record of performance should be included in the dossier when it is forwarded to the campus level for review.
+The candidate must be informed and be provided an opportunity to respond prior to a final recommendation at the primary and unit levels. - Service when it contributes to overall excellence (the balanced cases) or as an area of excellence (service-excellence cases) is discussed elsewhere.